Souptik-Roy/Tell-Me-a-Joke/README.md

 3. A random joke appears.

 ## Methods:
-Method 1: Displays a joke via an alert box.
+Method 1: Displays a joke via an alert box.<br>
 Method 2: (Planned) Updates the joke text directly on the webpage.

 ## Future Improvements